nelly2k/notes/coding/aws/beanstalck.md

 In order to connect to RDS
 - Security Group must be added to your environment's scaling group
 - need to provide connection string using Elastic Beanstalk environment properties

+# Docker containers
+- you can run one or many containers in one EC2 instance as a cluster
+- just upload a zip file with Dockerfile and supporting files